 While in University, Dr. Charteris left his medical studies to serve in World War I. He became an officer in the Canadian Navy and served in the medical section.
 He was assigned to a P.T. vessel and served as a Surgeon Sub Lieutenant.
 He was awarded the King George VI Coronation medal in 1937.
 After the war ended Dr. Charteris resumed his medical studies but remained in the Royal Canadian Army Medical Corp as a reserve officer.
 In 1918, Dr. Charteris was elected Vice President of the Medical Society for his medical school.
 After graduating M.B. in 1921 from The University of Toronto Faculty of Medicine, he returned to Chatham and he set up a medical practice.
-According to the 1928 Ontario Medical Register, Dr. Charteris was registered with the College of Physicians and Surgeons on the 20th of June, 1921. in the 1924-5 edition of Vernon’s City of Chatham Business Directory, Dr. Charteris had an office at 117 Wellington Street, West.
+According to the 1928 Ontario Medical Register, Dr. Charteris was registered with the College of Physicians and Surgeons on the 20th of June, 1921.
+In the 1924-5 edition of the Vernon’s City of Chatham Business Directory, Dr. Charteris had an office listed at 117 Wellington Street, West.

 Dr. and Mrs. Charteris had a son Richard Webster Charteris born to them on the 29th of November, 1929 in Chatham.
 He was their only child and he also became a physician in Chatham.

 Dr. Charteris served as the medical officer to the Second Kent Battalion during World War II.
 In 1936, he served as the President of the Kent County Medical Society.
 According to the 1941 Shepherds City of Chatham Business Directory, his medical office was located still located at 117 Wellington Street.
 His love of sports continued and he could often be seen on the sidelines in Tecumseh Park, watching soccer matches and tending to injured players.
 He was made an Honorary President and life member of the Chatham and District Soccer Association.

 *Dr. Walter Francis Charteris is also featured on the Gathering Our Heroes website.